6 Ways to Save on Candles

 Buy Second-Hand

 This tip might not be for everyone, but you’d be surprised how many quality second-hand candles you can find.
 You can really save on candles by browsing thrift stores, estate sales, garage sales and online.
 Websites like eBay, Mercari and OfferUp may have affordable second-hand candles in decent shape.
 Local “Buy Nothing” Facebook groups are another great resource.
 Search “Buy Nothing” with your city or community name, and check the feed often or make a post asking if anyone has candles they don’t want.
 You can always disinfect used candles, reuse the wax or place them on a candle warmer if the wick is unusable.
-Want more money-saving tricks like this?
-Here are eight more you should try.
+Got a birthday coming up?
+These 117 places will give you free stuff on your birthday.

 Make Your Own Candles